finnpwalsh/datacamp-sql-certificate-projects/README.md

 ## License

-This project is for **educational use only** and not intended for commercial distribu
+This project is for **educational use only** and not intended for commercial distribution.

 ## Acknowledgements